-When creating contests, players must adhere to the following rules for the Play Card to be valid.
-The system should automatically restrict the following options.
-In the event that, due to an error in our software, a contest is allowed to proceed that does not comply with the terms below, that contest shall be void and the fees refunded.
+When creating Dober Play Cards, users must adhere to the following rules for the Card to be valid.
+The system should automatically restrict the below options.
+In the event that the system does not restrict such contests, the contests will be deemed void.

 Different types of Play Cards cannot be combined.
 Quick Play matchups can only be placed against other Quick Play matchups.
 Pick ‘Em matchups can only be placed against other Pick ‘Em matchups.
-Over/Under matchups can only be placed against other Over/Under matchups. $1 Million matchups can only be placed against other $1 Million matchups.
 Free Contest matchups can only be placed against other Free Contest matchups.

 Play Cards can be created with matchups from different sports.
 However, athletes can only be matched up against athletes from the same sport.

-Baseball pitchers may not be matched up against potential hitters in the same game.
+Starting pitchers cannot be matched up against hitters in the same baseball game.

-All created contests are final once submited to the site.
-Users cannot change athletes or matchups once contest is confirmed.
+All created Play Cards are final.
+Users cannot change athletes or matchups once the Play Card is confirmed.

-In order for a customer to enter a contest, the customer must enter a Play Card with a minimum of three (3) matchups for Quick Play, Pick ‘Em and Over/Under.
-The $1 Million contest requires 25 matchups.
-Free contests will have different requirements for minimum number of matchups, but never below three (3) matchups.
+In order for a customer to enter a contest, the customer must enter a Play Card with a minimum of three (3) matchups for Quick Play and Pick ‘Em.
+Free contests will have different requirements for the minimum number of matchups, but minimum will never be below three (3) matchups.

 No athlete may be chosen more than once per Play Card.

-Standard overtime results apply for athlete totals in NFL, MLB, NBA and NHL, with the exception of shootouts; except as deemed appropriate by the Dober Administration.
-Decisions on overtime are at the sole discretion of Dober Games Management.
+Standard overtime results apply for athlete fantasy point totals in NFL, MLB, NBA and NHL (shootouts not included) except as deemed appropriate by the Dober Games Management.
+Decisions on overtime are at the sole discretion of Dober.

-Games that do not conclude within 24 hours of their start time may be deemed as void at Dober’s sole discretion.
+Games that do not conclude within 24 hours may be deemed as void at Dober Games Management's sole discretion.

 Play Cards with one (1) push or void play will be considered a push in their entirety as long as none of the other plays in a Play Card are a loss.
 A single matchup that results in a loss will make the entire Play Card a loss.